 Make no mistake: This is sex trafficking.

 When Polaris shared information about this disturbing trend on social media recently, we heard back from some of our followers that this was not trafficking.
 Bad behavior, sure, or disgusting, but trafficking?
 Not as they understood it.
-We appreciate the opportunity to help explain more about how human trafficking really works, and what it is really is.
+We appreciate the opportunity to help explain more about how human trafficking really works, and what it really is.
 It may surprise you.

 Sex trafficking is the crime of using force, fraud, or coercion of another individual to engage in sexual activity in exchange for something of value – be it money, drugs, or rent.
 The force, fraud, or coercion – usually not entirely separable – can occur when a person is being recruited, and throughout the trafficking experience.